 Street art can be found anywhere in Cape Town, the incredible Mother City of South Africa.
 I came across this piece on Shortmarket Stree, in CBD district, quite randomly actually, as I was walking around Bo-Kaap, perhaps Cape Town’s most charming neighborhood thanks to its lovely colorful houses and cobbled narrow alleys.
 I later learned that it’s a work by Falko Starr, often considered to be Cape Town’s Banksy, who is a strong believer in street art as a form of self-expression, as well as a social and political statement, especially in the time of apartheid.

 Woodstock another hip yet gritty Cape Town neighborhood where the tiny side streets hide fascinating street art with everything from superheroes to political statements and some amazing wildlife murals.
-A popular one here is the Rothschild giraffe, one of the species most endangered populations, and its message which reminds us of how fragile the incredible wildlife of Africa really is.
+A popular one here is the Rothschild giraffe, one of the species most endangered populations, and its message reminds us of how fragile the incredible wildlife of Africa really is.

 Street Art in Asia